ycfung/JavaCalculator/README.md

 ## Release

-I'm currently unable to package this project due to some errors in JDK 11.
-Maybe JDK 10 or below works.
+I'm currently unable to package this project due to some errors with IntelliJ IDEA with JDK 11.
+The latest release was built with JDK 8 which includes JavaFX.